🛑 Stop Project Baccara

 ⚠️ Where Things Stand

 The ACC approved the environmental certificate 5-0 in February 2026.
+On March 13, 2026, the Commander of the 56th Fighter Wing at Luke Air Force Base sent a letter to Maricopa County finding Project Baccara "not compatible" with base operations unless nine sets of conditions are met.
 The Planning and Zoning Commission recommended approval 7-0 on April 9, 2026.
 The Board of Supervisors will vote on May 6, 2026.
 This is the final decision point.
 Takanock has targeted Q3 2026 for construction.
 The Board of Supervisors is the last chance to stop this project.

 ✊ Community Opposition is Growing